12 Steps to Nailing Purpose Driven Marketing (With Examples)

 Within marketing, the lower right essentially means the space we inhabit, or where we actually do the stuff of marketing: the tools, the software, the platforms and marketing channels.
 Making the right choice here can massively free up time and energy, which can be used to more effectively realise your purpose.

-Marketing Channels.
 Where oh where are your audience spending their time?
-We’re thoroughly inside an attention economy at the moment and part of your marketing task is to know where your audience is and to use those channels effectively.
+We’re thoroughly inside an attention economy at the moment and part of your marketing task is to know where your audience is and to choose the right marketing channels.
 The internet is becoming more dispersed in terms of where time is being spent, so it’s good to really analyse which platforms to work with.
 For instance, within social: Bing is largely older Americans, while Ecosia is for the sustainably minded.

 Purpose Driven Marketing Examples